Nllii/workflow-notification/README.md

 # workflow-notification
-script  i use to send notification and logs  to email, groupme and siasky.
+used to send notification and logs  to email, groupme and siasky.

-config file
 ```

 notifications: